 - responding to HMRC if, having followed their advice, you still have difficulties accessing an online channel

 Each case will be considered on its own merits.
-HMRC will therefore expect you to demonstrate why you are unable to use an online channel to submit your returns to HMRC and why you can’t use a third party to submit PAYE in real time on your behalf.
+HMRC will expect you to demonstrate why you are unable to use an online channel to submit your returns and why you can not use a third party to submit PAYE in real time on your behalf.

 How to file on paper